ebmalabuyo/Virtual_World_Project/README.md

 Virtual World Simulation and Game.
 Focused on refactoring code to follow Object-Oriented Programming concepts.
 Customized program to make the project my own game.
 **Instructions to Play:**  <br />
-Download all files and run through VirtualWorld.java.
+Download all files and run through VirtualWorld.java in your preferred IDE (recommend VSCode or IntelliJ).  <br />
 _Will need to change path of imagelist and World.sav on computer_  <br />
 **Objective:**  <br />
 -prevent Spider Entities from capturing food resources  <br />